 - Offer enticing options that will encourage sales, such as flavored lemonade, specialty coffee and tea, hot cocoa, and milkshakes

 - Include beverage selections on takeout menu and order forms

 - If possible, pour and package beverages when the customer arrives for pickup, in order to hold optimal temperature and avoid dilution of iced beverages

-- Consider large-portion formats for iced tea, coffee, and other beverages for groups
+- Consider large-portion formats for iced tea, coffee, and other beverages for groups and families

 - For a dedicated takeout venue such as a counter or kiosk, consider a refrigerated reach-in or barrel to encourage impulse sales, and/or a self-service station for hot and cold beverages